History of Trinidad and Tobago: Pre-Columbian period

 Human settlement in Trinidad dates back at least 7,000 years.
-The earliest settlers, termed Archaic or Ortoiroid, are believed to have settled Trinidad and Tobago from northeastern South America around 4000 BCE.
+The earliest settlers, termed Archaic or Ortoiroid, are believed to have settled Trinidad and Tobago from modern-day Venezuela from northeastern South America around 4000 BC.
 Twenty-nine Archaic sites have been identified, mostly in south Trinidad and Tobago; this includes the 7,000-year-old Banwari Trace site which is the oldest discovered human settlement in the eastern Caribbean.
-Archaic populations were pre-ceramic, and dominated the area until about 200 BCE.
+Archaic populations were pre-ceramic, and dominated the area until about 200 BC.

-Around 250 BCE the first ceramic-using people in the Caribbean, the Saladoid people, entered Trinidad and Tobago.
-The earliest evidence of these people come from around 2100 BCE along the banks of the Orinoco River in Venezuela.
+Around 250 BC the first ceramic-using people in the Caribbean, the Saladoid people, entered Trinidad and Tobago.
+The earliest evidence of these people come from around 2100 BC along the banks of the Orinoco River in Venezuela.
 From Trinidad and Tobago, they are believed to have moved north into the remaining islands of the Caribbean.
 Thirty-seven Saladoid sites have been identified in Trinidad and Tobago, and are located all over the island.

-After 250 CE a third group, called the Barrancoid people settled in southern Trinidad and Tobago after migrating up the Orinoco River toward the sea.
+After 250 AC a third group, called the Barrancoid people settled in southern Trinidad and Tobago after migrating up the Orinoco River toward the sea.
 The oldest Barrancoid settlement appears to have been at Erin, on the south coast.

-Following the collapse of Barrancoid communities along the Orinoco around 650 CE, a new group, called the Arauquinoid expanded up the river to the coast.
+Following the collapse of Barrancoid communities along the Orinoco around 650 AC, a new group, called the Arauquinoid expanded up the river to the coast.
 The cultural artefacts of this group were only partly adopted in Trinidad and Tobago and adjacent areas of northeast Venezuela, and as a result, this culture is called Guayabitoid in these areas.

-Around 1300 CE a new group appears to have settled in Trinidad and Tobago and introduced new cultural attributes which largely replaced the Guayabitoid culture.
+Around 1300 AC a new group appears to have settled in Trinidad and Tobago and introduced new cultural attributes which largely replaced the Guayabitoid culture.
 Termed the Mayoid cultural tradition, this represents the native tribes which were present in Trinidad and Tobago at the time of European arrival.
 Their distinct pottery and artifacts survive until 1800, but after this time they were largely assimilated into mainstream Trinidad and Tobago society.
-These included the Nepoya and Suppoya (who were probably Arawak-speaking) and the Yao (who were probably Carib-speaking).
+These included the Nepoya (Napuyos) and Shebaya (Sapoyos) (who were probably Arawak-speaking) and the Yao (Iao) (who were probably Carib-speaking).
 They have generally been called Arawaks and Caribs.
 These were largely wiped out by the Spanish colonisers under the encomienda system.
 Under this system which was basically a form of slavery, Spanish encomederos forced the Amerindians to work for them in exchange for Spanish "protection" and conversion to Christianity.
 The survivors were first organised into Missions by the Capuchin friars, and then gradually assimilated.
+The Yao disappear from historical records after 1598.